 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
-The Department's financial statements include deferred outflows of resources related to pensions and to debt refundings.
+The Department's financial statements include deferred outflows of resources related to pensions and to other post employment benefits.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Department's financial statements include deferred inflows of resources related to pensions.
+The Department's financial statements include deferred inflows of resources related to pensions and to other post employment benefits.